project-gemmi/gemmi/docs/grid.rst

 `Flood fill <https://en.wikipedia.org/wiki/Flood_fill>`_
 is an algorithm that determines the area connected to a *seed* point, the area of all connected points which match a certain condition.
-Here, the criterium for grid points is having the value above (or, alternatively, below) a given threshold value.
+Here, the criterion for grid points is having the value above (or, alternatively, below) a given threshold value.

 The blob search from the previous section uses flood fill and returns Blob